lanamauge/lanamauge/README.md

 # Hey 👋🏾

 👩🏾‍💻 I’m Lana!
-I have a background in Graphic Communication Design and am a proud student of the School of Code.
-I’m thrilled to embark on my journey in tech.
+I have a background in Graphic Communication Design and am a proud ex-student of the School of Code.
+I'm thrilled to embark on my journey in tech.

 ✏️ My design expertise allows me to create visually compelling and user-centric digital experiences, while my coding skills, honed at the [School of Code](https://schoolofcode.co.uk/), empower me to tackle both front and back-end challenges.